Do Go On - 206 - Dungeons and Dragons

 Yes.

-They wholly worry about to a sacred oath.
+A holy warrior bound to a sacred oath.

-For Shaul.
+For show.

 I've heard that word before.